VCityTeam/py3dtilers/py3dtilers/Common/README.md

 create_tileset(objects_to_tile, # Objects to transform into 3Dtiles
                also_create_lod1=True, # Indicate to create a LOD1
-               also_create_loa=True, # Indicate to create a LOA loa_path="./path/to/dir") # Path to a directory if additional files are needed to create LOA
+               also_create_loa=True, # Indicate to create a LOA polygons_path="./path/to/dir") # Path to a directory containing polygons as .json files
 ```
 Resulting tilesets: